KarelKubat/goto-meet/README.md

 ## Running it

 `goto-meet` tries to use "sane" defaults, but you can always use flags to modify its behavior.
-Try
+The following sections describe a few handy flags.
+To see an overview of all flags, try

 ```shell
 goto-meet --help
 ```

-to see what you can set.
-The following sections describe a few handy flags.

-### Location of the config files

-Use `--credentials-file` and `--token-file` to point `goto-meet` to different files than `credentials.json` and `token.json` in the default location `~/.goto-meet/`.
-For example you could generate different configs for different Google accounts and run several `goto-meet` processes to poll their calendars.

 ### Calendar and polling